What is a co-op?

-On average, you will work about twice a month in your child’s classroom.
+On average, you will work about 2-4 times a month in your child’s classroom.
 Different requirements exist for parents of multiples.
 If you are unable to work on a scheduled day, it is your responsibility to arrange for a substitute.

 Can I bring my other children with me when I am working?

 Due to licensing requirements, children who are not actively enrolled in the program cannot stay with you while you are working.
 During special activities such as holiday parties and field trips, siblings and other family members are usually welcome to attend.
 The teachers will let you know in advance if there are any exceptions.

 What other time commitments are there?

 Classroom Work Days: Each family must have at least one adult available to work in the classroom 2-4 times a month.
 This requirement varies based on the total number of children enrolled in a given class each year.
 Any individual working in the classroom must be background checked, fingerprinted and complete two state required health and safety trainings.
 Typically families have a parent work in the classroom but we have also had grandparents or other adult families members are also welcome to serve in this role.

 Job Assignment: Each family will be assigned a job (families with multiples may have more than one).
 Just a few examples include: Field Trip Coordinator, Playdough Chef, Storage Room Organizer, Librarian, and more.

 Monthly Meeting: There is a General Meeting held once a month which must be attended by at least one parent.
 Only nursing infants can be brought to these meetings; arrangements should be made for the care of your other children during the meeting.

 Clean-Up: Participation in at least one clean-up session is also required.
 These sessions take place four times per year.
 If you are unable to attend the clean-up session scheduled for your class, you may make arrangements to attend another session.